sisird864/transformers-attention-viz/README.md

 - [ ] Attention pattern export to TensorBoard
 - [ ] Real-time video attention tracking
 - [ ] Attention-based model debugging tools

+## 🚧 Known Issues (v0.1.0)

+- Evolution and Flow visualizations may fail with certain text lengths
+- Working on fixes for v0.1.1
+- Heatmap visualization works reliably for all inputs